Community Health

 Family & Community Health

-An example of this approach, known as integrated community-based case management, is used to treat common childhood illnesses such as diarrhea, chest infections, malaria and acute malnutrition.
-It relies on local residents—community health workers and members of village health committees—to promote and conduct health education and support social behavior change.
+An example of this approach, known as integrated community-based case management (iCCM), is used to treat childhood illnesses such as diarrhoea, respiratory infections, malaria and acute malnutrition.
+It relies on International Medical Corps-trained CHWs to detect and diagnose, provide first-line treatment, refer all complicated cases to the nearest health facility and educate caretakers on home support and recognition of danger signs.

-Actively seeking out and involving community residents is key to implementing effective community-level programs, which is why International Medical Corps pursues this approach at every stage of the program cycle.
-We believe community ownership and stewardship are crucial ingredients to build sustainable programs that ultimately contribute to better health outcomes for all.
+Actively seeking out and involving community residents is key to implementing effective community-level programmes, which is why International Medical Corps pursues this approach at every stage of the programme cycle.
+We believe that community ownership and stewardship are key to building sustainable programmes that ultimately contribute to better health outcomes for all.

 Our approach aims to:

-educate and inform community residents about positive health-seeking behaviors and create demand for quality services; and
+- educate and inform community residents about positive health-seeking behaviours and create demand for quality services; and

 Our Response

-The use of community-based programing creates more favourable outcomes than alternatives because the programme becomes a better fit for the community and increases local buy-in.
-As an example, community outreach workers have often been extremely successful in promoting community health education.
+Community-based programming creates more favourable outcomes than the alternatives because such programmes better fit the community and increase local buy-in.
+For example, we’ve found community outreach workers to be extremely successful in promoting community health education.

-Our use of community health is part of an integrated strategy and present in all of our work, including nutrition, mental health and psychosocial support (MHPSS), water, sanitation and hygiene (WASH) and more.
+Our use of community health is part of an integrated strategy and is present in all of our work, including nutrition, mental health and psychosocial support, water, sanitation and hygiene, and more.

-We have implemented family and community health activities in some 80 countries on five continents over the past 35 years.
+We have implemented family and community health activities in some 80 countries on six continents since our founding.